SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> returnFifteen()
     << // r0 : Int = 15

+Functions are considered first-class types.
-A function can accept other functions as arguments and return another function.
+This means a function can accept other functions as arguments and return another function.

 .. testcode:: return-func